ReDI-School/nrw-intro-to-python/lecture-06/lecture-06.md

 # Lecture 06: Basic Mathematics
 ## Goal for this Lecture
-Introduce you to the basic mathematical concepts in Python.
+Introduce you to the basic mathematical concepts and operators in Python.

 ## Contents
 We will cover

-1. Basic mathematics (Addition, Substraction, Division, Multiplication, Mudolo)
+1. Basic mathematics (Addition, Substraction, Division, Multiplication, Exponentiation, Mudolo)
-2. Comparison
+2. Math Library
-3. Math library
+3. Comparison
-4. Basic statistics
+4. Basic statistics and Statistics Library
-5. Lambda
+5. Lambda Function

+(6. Advanced: Insight into Numpy)

 ## Learning Targets
 After completing this lecture, you should be able to use the above mentioned operators and functions in your Python programs.